-The film was based off a script that was set to be a sequel for Leon: The Professional.
+The film was based on a script that was set to be a sequel for Léon: The Professional (1994).
 The story was set to follow Natalie Portman's character Mathilda as she tracked down and killed characters that had wronged her and Leon.
-Portman's success kept her from availability and the script was eventually re-written into the 2011 film Colombiana.
+Due to rights issues with the studio behind the first film it was cancelled and the script was turned into Colombiana .
 See more »

 I went to a midnight screening last night at Times Square because I've been wanting to see this picture for quite some time.
 With Colombiana movie posters on every street corner and wall I figured it was going to be a tremendous blockbuster to end the summer with.
 Didn't exactly end up that way.